- 1. Build Relationships beyond the classroom and Appreciate their Culture

 English Language Learners require support, both in & outside the classroom.

-It is critical that we help ELLs comprehend what they’re hearing and learning in the classroom.
+We must help ELLs comprehend what they’re hearing and learning in the classroom.
 There are several ways in which we can achieve this.

 Strategies for English Language Learners

-Build relationships not just within the classroom, but also beyond.
+Build relationships not just within the classroom but also beyond.
 It is essential to get to know your ELL.
 Learners are most engaged when they feel a personal connection to a lesson or unit, a connection that’s driven by a teacher’s intention to build relationships.